TUM-DAML/seml/examples/README.md

                          between queueing and starting the experiment will have no effect.
 ### `slurm` block
 The special 'slurm' block contains the slurm parameters.
 This block and all values are optional.
 Possible values are:
-   - `name`: Job name used by Slurm and file name of Slurm output.
-Default: Collection name
    - `experiments_per_job`: Number of parallel experiments to run in each Slurm job.
 Note that only experiments from the same batch share a job.
 Default: 1
    - `max_jobs_per_batch`: Maximum number of Slurm jobs running per experiment batch.
 Default: No restriction
    - `sbatch_options`: dictionary that contains custom values that will be passed to `sbatch`, specifying e.g. the